utility-server/documents/DISCLAIMER.md

 **PLEASE READ THIS DISCLAIMER CAREFULLY BEFORE USING UTILITY SERVER SERVICES.**

 This Disclaimer sets forth important limitations on the scope of our liability and responsibility.
-By accessing or using Utility Server services (SPIDER, RHINO, MARLIN, Utility Client, and associated services), you acknowledge and agree to the terms of this Disclaimer.
+By accessing or using Utility Server services (SPIDER, RHINO, MARLIN, Utility Client, and associated services) provided by **DNS Stack Private Limited** (CIN: U62099UP2025PTC223463), you acknowledge and agree to the terms of this Disclaimer.

+**Utility Server** is a product brand of **DNS Stack Private Limited**, a company registered in India.

 ---